llatom/utilmax/readme.md

 Best Practices

-In many cases, it is not necessary to introduce all the functions completely, so only the methods that need to be used can be introduced.
+It is not necessary to introduce all the functions completely, so only the methods that need to be used can be introduced.

 ```javascript
 import { getEnvironment } from "utilmax";